gbmhunter/MClide/README.rst

 FAQ
 ===

+1. I call :code:`Clide::Rx::Run()`, and no errors occur, but nothing happens.

+	You probably have not set-up the callbacks.
+The crucial one to set-up is :code:`Clide::Print::cmdLinePrintCallback`, which is called every time a message needs to be printed back to the command-line.

-1. I keep getting weird characters appear in the terminal from text sent from Clide.
+2. I keep getting weird characters appear in the terminal from text sent from Clide.

 	Your terminal probably doesn't support special formatting characters.
 Set :code:`clide_ENABLE_ADV_TEXT_FORMATTING` to 0 in :code:`Clide.Config.hpp`.

 Changelog